 EntertainmentCelebrities John McEnroe’s Southampton estate lists for $14.5M John McEnroe is selling his estate, according to public records.
 Photo Credit: Google Earth By Danny Schrafel Special to Newsday May 18, 2016 6:39 PM Print Share fbShare Tweet Email This grand-slam of a sprawling Southampton estate on the market for $14.5 million belongs to tennis legend John McEnroe, according to public records.
 The 7,500-square-foot mansion on 2.17 acres was once a part of the Murray-McDonald compound, one of Southampton’s largest estates of yesteryear.
 The eight-bedroom, 7-½-bath home was built in 1996 and includes deeded ocean beach access, according to a listing.
 A master-bedroom suite includes two full bathrooms and a balcony.
 Seven additional guest bedrooms and bathrooms are situated in separate wings of the home for privacy.
 A “sun-drenched” living room features a vaulted ceiling, according to the listing.
 There are also formal and casual dining spaces, a library, office, den, sunroom and a chef’s kitchen.
 Large windows, balconies and terraces provide ocean breezes and views of the grounds, which include rolling lawns, color-infused specimen trees, gardens, an in-ground pool and a fully landscaped Har-Tru tennis court.
 Kathy Konzet of Sotheby’s Real Estate is the listing agent.
 Previous owners of portions of the Murray-McDonald compound include Standard Oil baron Henry Rogers and former Atari chief executive Ray Kassar, according to published reports.
-By Danny Schrafel Special to Newsday Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+By Danny Schrafel Special to Newsday Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.